thegetty/terracottas/source/views/acknowledgments.md

 Stimulating discussions of technical problems made me more confident in my understanding of unusual aspects of some of the terracottas.
-I am grateful to Benedicte Gilman, Marina Belozerskaya, Ruth Evans Lane, Elizabeth Kahn, Greg Albers, Eric Gardner, Steph Grimes, and other staff at Getty Publications who made this catalogue a reality.
+I am grateful to Benedicte Gilman, Marina Belozerskaya, Ruth Evans Lane, Elizabeth Kahn, Greg Albers, Eric Gardner, Stephanie Grimes, and other staff at Getty Publications who made this catalogue a reality.

 I am especially grateful to Clemente Marconi, first editor of the